BlaireLeone/bulma-clean-theme/autonomous-vehicles-and-bikes-part-2.md

 hero_darken: true
 ---

+December 27, 2021

 ## Part 2 - Can autonomous vehicles (AVs) sense bicycles?
 How sustainable are AVs?
 And how could current AV popularity shape the future of bicycling in the US?

-### *Elaine Herzberg*

 In March 2018, [Elaine Herzberg](https://usa.streetsblog.org/2019/03/08/uber-got-off-the-hook-for-killing-a-pedestrian-with-its-self-driving-car/) was struck and killed by an Uber owned self-driving vehicle out for a test drive, as she walked her bike across an Arizona street.
 She was the first AV-related pedestrian fatality.
 It should be noted, however, that a backup driver was behind the wheel, and the AEBs had been disabled, so the exact degree of the car’s (and by extension Uber’s) fault is indeterminate.[[1\]](#_ftn1) It was presumed that the car recognized neither Herzberg nor the shape of her bag-laden bicycle, suggesting a lack of thorough vetting for AV’s bicycle identification models.
 The difference between Tom’s and Elaine’s incidents, however, is that Tom was the unfortunate recipient of an operational braking system, attempting to circumvent collision with a pedestrian.
-Elaine on the other hand, was the pedestrian in this case, however, the system was not operational, nor did it detect her existence until it was too late.
+Elaine on the other hand, was the pedestrian in this case, however, the braking system was not operational, and the sensors didn't detect her existence until it was too late.

 ![](/img/Elaine Herzberg Uber car.jpg)  ![](/img/Elaine Herzberg bike.jpg) ![](/img/Elaine Herzberg.jpg)